 Hope House Transitional Housing

 The Service League of San Mateo County has provided safe, affordable and nurturing Hope House transitional housing for the past three decades.
-We operate five, six-bed homes located in residential settings, throughout Redwood City.
+We operate five, six-bed homes located in residential settings throughout Redwood City.
 Our homes are alcohol and drug free and provide residents an opportunity to get back on their feet while they work towards their goals.
 Additionally, case management services are offered as part of the transitional housing program.
-Peer support is also available and encouraged through weekly house meeting sessions.
+Peer support is also available and encouraged through weekly house meetings.

-Most residents are referred to us from substance use disorder (SUD) treatment programs, shelters, criminal justice system, and other referring agencies.
+Most residents are referred to us from Substance Use Disorder (SUD) Treatment programs, shelters, the criminal justice system, and other referring agencies.

 How To Qualify